-STCA-08 STCA shall detect and alert operationally relevant conflicts involving at least one eligible aircraft.
+STCA-07 STCA shall detect and alert operationally relevant conflicts involving at least one eligible aircraft.

-STCA-09 STCA shall provide the ATC HMI with alert data for operationally relevant conflicts.
+STCA-08 STCA shall provide alerts for operationally relevant conflicts.

 Note.- Conflicts are operationally relevant when covered by the adopted rule set and optimisation strategy.
 The rule set and optimisation strategy should be determined taking into account the relevant local factors.
 STCA should not be expected to alert all operationally relevant conflicts.